Holistische Arts

 Experiences with escharotic treatment

 “After waiting for a year and a half with CIN 1, I wanted to take action myself.
 The escharotic treatment was not painful and after 6 weeks my smear test was normal again.
-I am so happy I took this step.”
+I am so glad I took this step.”

 A